finalshareWilliam/finalshareWilliam/README.md

 ### Hi there 
-- My name is William Souza, I am a computer engineering student at the Federal University of Rio Grande, I seek to learn and develop software.
+- My name is William Souza, I am a computer engineering at the Federal University of Rio Grande, I seek to learn and develop software.
 - 🔭 I’m currently working on relational database.
 - 🌱 I'm currently learning software development.
 - 🤔 I’m looking for help with software development.